 Employers and managers need to be aware of what their employees can handle, what they’re currently dealing with and have an idea of their mental state.
 Most frequently, anxiety is falsely associated with a panicked person who is tense and agitated.
 This is far too simplistic a definition.

 Symptoms of workplace anxiety can be psychological or physiological, and affect every person differently.
-Some may deal with a pounding heart and sweaty palms, while others may have difficulty concentrating or remembering vital information.
+Some may deal with a pounding heart and sweaty palms, while others may have difficulty concentrating or remembering vital information, while others may lash out at coworkers.
 Understanding the many symptoms and the underlying fears that induce anxiety is the key to managing it at your workplace.

 - Are there a lot of changes happening?